For some reason, the star icon in the card seems to be cutting off at the bottom, any idea why?

 Good Luck!

-2 - @FitforLife66Submitted over 1 year ago
+2 - @FitforLife66Submitted almost 2 years ago

 Could not fetch worldtimapi data reliable.
 Anybody similar problems?